CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/02-OpenScience.md

 and significant effort.
 Secondly, there are costs of hosting and storage.
 For example, microscopy datasets reach sizes in terabytes, making such data accessible for 10 years involves serious financial commitment.

-### Get involved

-Thankfully, incentive
-structures are beginning to support Open Science practices:

-* Universities signing up to the Declaration on Research Assessment (DORA).
-* Wellcome Trust funding proposals that increase Open Science
-* Wellcome Trust asked for description of Open Science activities in the grant application

-You do not want to be left behind!

 ## Where to next